PoojaManikonda/Breast-cancer-dbms-analysis/README.md

-# breast-cancer-dbms-analysis
+# Breast-cancer-dbms-analysis
 SQL and Python-based analysis of protein expression and treatment outcomes in breast cancer patients.
 # Protein Expression and Treatment Outcomes in Breast Cancer

-This project investigates the relationship between protein expression patterns, diagnostic features, and treatment outcomes in breast cancer patients.
+This project examines the relationship between protein expression patterns, diagnostic features, and treatment outcomes in patients with breast cancer.
 It uses a structured SQL database and data analysis in Python to identify potential biomarkers and evaluate clinical interventions.

 ---